 4. Go Surfing (or Learn to Surf)

-The beaches in Canggu are beginner-friendly.
-Take advantage and learn how to surf!
+The beaches in Canggu are beginner-friendly for surfing, which makes them the perfect place to learn how to surf!
 You won’t have any difficulty finding surf shops or instructors in Canggu because they are literally around every corner!

 5. Party at Finns Beach Club or Old Man’s